ntulenev/KafkaSnapshot/README.md

 By default messages should contains JSON data.
 Simple strings also supported (see ExportRawMessage parameter).

 'Contains' key filter could be applied only to string keys.
+'GreaterOrEquals' and 'LessOrEquals' filters could be applied only to long keys.

 ![Details](Case1.PNG)